JdPope/React-Glossary/Definitions.md

 We export to allow other files to import a files contents.
 Export default lets us denote that whatever follows that statement is the main thing we want to export.

 ### dynamic vs static components
+A static component - also known  as a presentational or stateless component - is a component whose sole responsibility is rendering data passed down from the parent.
+A dynamic component may or may not include state, but does allow for user interactivity.

 ### props
 Props - short for "properties" - are reusable values that are passed down from a parent component to a child component.
 Props can be any datatype.